pytorch/pytorch/functorch/README.md

 early adopters to shape the design.
 Please reach out on the issue tracker if you're interested in using this for your project.

+In addition, there is experimental functionality to trace through these transformations using FX in order to capture the results of these transforms ahead of time.
+This would allow us to compile the results of vmap or grad to improve performance.

 ## Why composable function transforms?

 There are a number of use cases that are tricky to do in